-The download comprises a P4C lesson/session that can be used multiple times with the same group.
+The download comprises 19 X PSHE lessons/sessions that can be used multiple times with the same group.
+It also contains the editable template that allows you to make your own PHILOSOPHY BOXES sessions.

 The Philosophy Boxes Method is a new approach to P4C designed for students in KS1, 2 & 3: it is graphically stimulating, engaging, and fun.
 This download is also suitable for older students: but the format was designed with younger students in mind.
 In this context: 'Philosophy Boxes' represents a more student-centred 'debate & discussion' approach to PSHE issues.